"Flat Lay" or "Sideways Scene"

-This post describes a dramatic adaptation of a fun photographic technique called "flat lay" for the purposes of posing scenes and message from a Bible story.
+This post describes a dramatic adaptation of a fun photographic technique called "flat lay" for the purposes of dramatizing Bible scenes and their message.

 "Flat Lay" describes the purposeful arrangement of objects, words, materials (etc) on a flat surface and then taking a photo (or video recording) of the arrangement (or action) from ABOVE (bird's eye view), This technique is commonly found on Instagram and YouTube to display products and parts of products on a table.
 It is considered an art medium.
 Google "flat lay" for lots of examples.